andreapeterson/ansible_beginner/README.md

 In addition, I didnt forget about web03!
 I finally added it into inventory, overriding the 'ansible_user' global variable with host variable since it is Ubuntu and has a different default user.

 ## Exercise 11
 Moving onto server provisioning, I used NTP just an example.
-In this exercise, I .
-I used 'when' to set a condition on the tasks for the fact variable 'ansible_distribution', so it runs dependent on whether it is Ubuntu and CentOS.
+I used 'when' to set a condition on the tasks for the fact variable 'ansible_distribution', so it runs dependent on whether it is Ubuntu or CentOS.

 ## Exercise 12
 Before moving on with server provisioning, I practiced loops- installing multiple packages with one task.